Check out our updated for 2017 NYC subway median rent map and study!

 Some neighborhoods are always hot and trending, and it is expected that rents will rise, but the prices here are just soaring.
 The top spots rose by 10-20% year-over-year, a large departure from the rate quoted by the Bureau of Labor Statistics' Consumer Price Index for New York - Northern New Jersey.
 The BLS published a year-over-year increase in ‘residential rents’ of 3.9% for the region, making these spots 3-5x more inflated than the rest of the region.

 Not all prices are soaring - there are actually a few places where rent has come down over the past year.
 This is certainly not the norm though and has us wondering why.
 We believe the impending doom that is life without the L train may be the root cause of dropping prices along the line from Williamsburg to Bushwick.
 There could be other factors at play as well, inluding increased development and a greater number of brokers working these areas.

 In a city with such a diversity of people and choices there's no reason one should feel as though they don't have a choice.
 A little information goes a long way, and here at RentHop, we want to give you as much information and as many choices as you can handle.
-If you’re in the market for a new apartment, or were just influenced to move because of this study, be sure to check out the extensive selection of New York City apartments for rent.
+If you’re in the market for a new apartment, or were just influenced to move because of this study, be sure to check out our extensive selection of NYC apartments.